Extraterrestrial diamonds

 Although diamonds on Earth are rare, extraterrestrial diamonds (diamonds formed outside of Earth) are very common.
-Diamonds so tiny that they contain only about 2000 carbon atoms are abundant in meteorites and some of them formed in stars before the Solar System existed.
+Diamonds so small that they contain only about 2000 carbon atoms are abundant in meteorites, and some of them formed in stars before the Solar System existed.
 High pressure experiments suggest large amounts of diamonds are formed from methane on the ice giant planets Uranus and Neptune, while some planets in other planetary systems may be almost pure diamond.
 Diamonds are also found in stars and may have been the first mineral ever to have formed.

 Meteorites

 In 1987, a team of scientists examined some primitive meteorites and found grains of diamond about 2.5 nanometers in diameter (nanodiamonds).
 Trapped in them were noble gases whose isotopic signature indicated they came from outside the Solar System.
 Analyses of additional primitive meteorites also found nanodiamonds.
 The record of their origins was preserved despite a long and violent history that started when they were ejected from a star into the interstellar medium, went through the formation of the Solar System, were incorporated into a planetary body that was later broken up into meteorites, and finally crashed on the Earth's surface.

-In meteorites, nanodiamonds make up about 3 percent of the carbon and 400 parts per million of the mass.
+In meteorites, nanodiamonds make up about 3 percent of the carbon and 0.04% of the total mass.
 Grains of silicon carbide and graphite also have anomalous isotopic patterns.
 Collectively they are known as presolar grains or stardust and their properties constrain models of nucleosynthesis in giant stars and supernovae.

 It is unclear how many nanodiamonds in meteorites are really from outside the Solar System.
-Only a very small fraction of them contain noble gases of presolar origin and until recently it was not possible to study them individually.
-On average, the ratio of carbon-12 to carbon-13 matches that of the Earth's atmosphere while that of nitrogen-14 to nitrogen-15 matches the Sun.
+Only a very small fraction of them contain noble gases of presolar origin, and until recently it was not possible to study them individually.
+On average, the ratio of carbon-12 to carbon-13 matches that of the Earth's atmosphere, while that of nitrogen-14 to nitrogen-15 matches the Sun.
 Techniques such as atom probe tomography will make it possible to examine individual grains, but due to the limited number of atoms, the isotopic resolution is limited.

 If most nanodiamonds did form in the Solar System, that raises the question of how this is possible.
-On the surface of Earth, graphite is the stable carbon mineral while larger diamonds can only be formed in the kind of temperatures and pressures that are found deep in the mantle.
+On the Earth's surface, graphite is the stable carbon mineral, while larger diamonds can only be formed in the kind of temperatures and pressures that are found deep in the mantle.
 However, nanodiamonds are close to molecular size: one with a diameter of 2.8 nm, the median size, contains about 1800 carbon atoms.
 In very small minerals, surface energy is important and diamonds are more stable than graphite because the diamond structure is more compact.
-The crossover in stability is between 1 and 5 nm.
-At even smaller sizes, a variety of other forms of carbon such as fullerenes can be found as well as diamond cores wrapped in fullerenes.
+The crossover in stability is at between 1 and 5 nm.
+At even smaller sizes, a variety of other forms of carbon such as fullerenes can be found, as well as diamond cores wrapped in fullerenes.